-Julie stood up and started hitting him in the gut, until he put his palm to her forehead and extended his arm so she couldn’t reach him.
+Julie stood up and started hitting him in the gut until he put his palm on her forehead and extended his arm so she couldn’t reach him.

-When she stopped fighting, he started spinning in circles trying to knock me off him.
-One arm was hugging his neck, the other arm was punching him in the head to no avail, and my legs were flailing around like a ragdoll.
+When she stopped fighting, he started spinning in circles and clawing at my arms, trying to knock me off him.
+One arm was hugging his neck, the other arm was still punching him in the head to no avail, and my legs were flailing around.

 Julie ran to the kitchen and came back, wielding our biggest butcher knife.
-“Drop the lady!”
+“Drop the lady, scumbag!”
 Her hands were trembling, but she had a maniacal look on her face.

-She clutched the knife with both hands and thrust it into his big gut.
+Julie clutched the knife with both hands and thrust it into his oversized gut.
 He fell over with me still holding on to him.
-I tried to get up, but I realized that he’d landed on top of me.
+I tried to get up, but he’d landed on top of me, leaving me both in pain and repulsed.
 “Get him off me!
 Ew!
-This is so gross!”
+This is so fucking gross!”

-Julie groaned as she tried to pull the oversized human off me.
-As I was squirming beneath him, Harold’s eyes popped open, and I let out a shrill scream.
-He rolled over and I crawled away as fast as I could.
+Julie grunted, trying to pull Cro-Mag off me.
+As I was squirming beneath him, Harold’s eyes popped open, and I let out a sound I’ve never heard before.
+He rolled over and I scrambled away as fast as I could.
 Julie grabbed the knife again and thrust it into his chest.

 “Now he’s dead.
 R.I.P, bitch!”
 She looked around shaking her head.
 “Dammit.
 I just mopped, too.”

 “Are you being serious right now?!”
 I panted.
 “You just murdered someone!
 This is bad.
 This is so bad.”

 “Scream it louder so they can hear you in Guam.”